 Right to Know Outcome and Sanctions.
 If the complainant is an alleged victim of violence, then the complainant and respondent will receive the outcome and sanctions (if necessary) of the hearing in writing at the same time.
 In such a case, if findings and sanctions are presented orally at the end of the hearing, the complainant is permitted to be present.
 Whether or not findings (and sanctions, if necessary) are presented orally, notification of the hearing outcome will be sent within two (2) working days of the decision of the hearing board.
 If there is a change to the result of the hearing, such as when an appeal is filed and accepted, then the complainant and accused will receive the notice of the change in writing at the same time.
-At the conclusion of such cases, the complainant and accused will receive the notice of the final outcome in writing at the same time.
-If the complainant is not the victim of violence or gender-based misconduct, then the outcome and sanctions will not be disclosed to the complainant.
+At the conclusion of such cases, the complainant and accused will receive the notice of the victim of violence or gender-based misconduct, then the outcome and sanctions will not be disclosed to the complainant.